Move On When Ready Program

-Dual Enrollment students must order official transcripts from Georgia Perimeter College to be sent to other colleges.
+Move On When Ready students must order official transcripts from Georgia Perimeter College to be sent to other colleges.
 The high school transcript cannot be used for college credit; only a GPC transcript will ensure that the credits are accepted.
-To order a GPC transcript online at no charge go to http://www.gpc.edu/Academics/transcript/.
+To order a GPC transcript online go to http://www.gpc.edu/Academics/transcript/.

 Do my grades transfer or just the credit?

 Grades received by GPC students, if transferred to another USG institution, count towards their overall GPA (HOPE GPA) but do not count toward their cumulative GPA at the other school.